Write your Question

 Remember, your research question should:

-- fit the requirements of the assignment (assignment length, type of argument, source type requirements)
+- fit the assignment requirements (assignment length, type of argument, source type requirements)

-- Be answered with evidence from information sources (not yes/no questions)
+- Be answered with evidence from multiple sources (not yes/no questions)

 Identify your Question Concepts

 Library search tools work best with main ideas represented by keywords rather than complete sentences.
 The four W questions can help you identify the main ideas.

 - Who: Who are you talking about?

 - What: What is are they doing or is happening?

 - When: When was information on your topic created?

 - How: water pollution